moundekarneha/Atm/README.md

 Created generalised view of ATM software.
 Where user can login and check balance.
 Also able to do a transaction like deposite, withdraw, transfer money to another account.

+NOTE- Lets take a look by installing setup.exe file

 Technological Stack-

 C# (Windows Form)language, .NET framework, SQL database.